erszcz/msc-thesis/dfly-multiboot.md

 Finally, the trial and error process led to inserting the `.mbheader` section at the end of the `.interp` section.

-Usually, `.interp` contains a path to a program interpreter, i.e. a program responsible for interpreting and running the contents of a binary file.
+Section `.interp` contains a path to the program interpreter, i.e. a program which is run in place of the loaded binary and prepares it for execution[^ft:ldd].
-In case of userspace programs, the interpreter might handle symbol relocations or lazy load shared libraries.

 In case of a kernel, the path to the interpreter is just a stub (`/red/herring` to be exact).
 The `.interp` section is the first in the kernel image.